practicalli/blog-cryogen/content/md/posts/build-emacs-from-source-on-ubuntu-linux.md

   What compiler should emacs be built with?               /usr/bin/gcc-10 -g3 -O2 Should Emacs use the GNU version of malloc?             no
     (The GNU allocators don't work with this system configuration.)
-  Should Emacs use a relocating allocator for buffers?    no   (use operating system allocator) Should Emacs use mmap(2) for buffer allocation?         no  (use operating system mmap) What window system should Emacs use?                    x11 What toolkit should Emacs use?
+  Should Emacs use a relocating allocator for buffers?    no Should Emacs use mmap(2) for buffer allocation?         no What window system should Emacs use?                    x11 What toolkit should Emacs use?
 GTK3 Where do we find X Windows header files?
 Standard dirs Where do we find X Windows libraries?
-Standard dirs Does Emacs use -lXaw3d?                                 no  (superseded by gtk) Does Emacs use -lXpm?                                   yes Does Emacs use -ljpeg?                                  yes Does Emacs use -ltiff?                                  yes Does Emacs use a gif library?                           yes -lgif Does Emacs use a png library?                           yes -lpng16 -lz Does Emacs use -lrsvg-2?                                yes Does Emacs use cairo?                                   yes Does Emacs use -llcms2?                                 yes Does Emacs use imagemagick?                             no  (deprecated Emacs 27.1 - security issues) Does Emacs use native APIs for images?                  no  (only for MS-Windows) Does Emacs support sound?                               yes Does Emacs use -lgpm?                                   yes Does Emacs use -ldbus?                                  yes
+Standard dirs Does Emacs use -lXaw3d?                                 no Does Emacs use -lXpm?                                   yes Does Emacs use -ljpeg?                                  yes Does Emacs use -ltiff?                                  yes Does Emacs use a gif library?                           yes -lgif Does Emacs use a png library?                           yes -lpng16 -lz Does Emacs use -lrsvg-2?                                yes Does Emacs use -lwebp?                                  no Does Emacs use -lsqlite3?                               yes Does Emacs use cairo?                                   yes Does Emacs use -llcms2?                                 yes Does Emacs use imagemagick?                             no Does Emacs use native APIs for images?                  no Does Emacs support sound?                               yes Does Emacs use -lgpm?                                   yes Does Emacs use -ldbus?                                  yes